 Despite widespread off-label use, skepticism remains that the popular party drug should be considered a viable treatment option for MDD.

 A 2018 review in Neurobiology of Stress concluded that “both preclinical and clinical studies indicate that repeated treatment with low-dose ketamine infusions can have addictive properties and induce cognitive deficits.”8 The drug’s side-effect profile – hallucinations, out-of-body experiences, and fluctuations in blood pressure – are also cause for concern.9

 Some clinicians, such as Lee Hoffer, PhD, argue that concerns about addiction are overblown.
 “Some reports about esketamine have sensationalized this issue by referring to ketamine as a highly addictive street drug.
 In my research, this is not true.
 Taking this drug can be very unpleasant.
 Out-of-body experiences, time-perception distortions, tunnel vision, and dissociation are common.
 These effects limit the popularity of ketamine and make it difficult to use habitually.”10

 In addition, questions linger about the clinics providing off-label ketamine.
-Jeffrey Lieberman, MD, psychiatrist-in-chief at Columbia University Medical Center, cautions that although new potential treatments are always welcome, “some clinics are going too far in their promises and not caring appropriately for their patients.”11
+Some mental health specialists caution that although new potential treatments are always welcome, “some clinics are going too far in their promises and not caring appropriately for patients.”11

 Many sites do not have a psychiatrist or other mental health professional on staff to provide care for patients.
 Some sites overhype the efficacy of ketamine and offer the drug for uses that aren’t supported by clinical evidence.
 Cost is also a factor: infusions range from $350 to nearly $1000, and many patients receive at least 6 rounds of treatment.12